Algae fuel: Economic viability

+A 2022 study stated that selling fuel from commercially refining biofuel was not feasible due to technological limitations and high costs.
+The study found that byproducts would require a selling price of $899/ton of residual solids in order to support a competitive price of $2.50 per gallon gasoline equivalent, using the method of converting proteins and carbohydrates into mixed alcohols.
+Comparatively, the study found converting proteins and carbohydrates into hydrocarbons to require a higher selling price $1033/ton of residual solids in order to be economically feasible.

 Use of byproducts

 Many of the byproducts produced in the processing of microalgae can be used in various applications, many of which have a longer history of production than algal biofuel.
 Some of the products not used in the production of biofuel include natural dyes and pigments, antioxidants, and other high-value bio-active compounds.
 These chemicals and excess biomass have found numerous use in other industries.
 For example, the dyes and oils have found a place in cosmetics, commonly as thickening and water-binding agents.
 Discoveries within the pharmaceutical industry include antibiotics and antifungals derived from microalgae, as well as natural health products, which have been growing in popularity over the past few decades.
 For instance Spirulina contains numerous polyunsaturated fats (Omega 3 and 6), amino acids, and vitamins, as well as pigments that may be beneficial, such as beta-carotene and chlorophyll.

 Advantages

 Ease of growth

 One of the main advantages that using microalgae as the feedstock when compared to more traditional crops is that it can be grown much more easily.
 Algae can be grown in land that would not be considered suitable for the growth of the regularly used crops.
 In addition to this, wastewater that would normally hinder plant growth has been shown to be very effective in growing algae.
 Because of this, algae can be grown without taking up arable land that would otherwise be used for producing food crops, and the better resources can be reserved for normal crop production.
 Microalgae also require fewer resources to grow and little attention is needed, allowing the growth and cultivation of algae to be a very passive process.